DioxusLabs/dioxus/docs/router/src/features/routes/index.md

     let routes = use_segment(&cx, || {
         Segment::new()
             .index(Index as Component)
-            // not the absence of a / prefix .fixed("other", Other as Component)
+            // note the absence of a / prefix .fixed("other", Other as Component)
     });